hope205/founderGPT/README.md

 The chatbot was trained using the ChatGPT API and utilizes Pincone for the vector database.
 It has been deployed through a Streamlit application.

-You can interact with the chatbot by visiting the following link: https://hope205-foundergpt-app-x92mpa.streamlit.app/